sgonzalez/SwiftGenetics/README.md

 ### Dependencies

-There are no external dependencies, yay!
+There are no external dependencies, yeehaw!
 On macOS, you can get off the ground running.
 Linux should be supported out-of-the-box too, but I haven't tested it, so feel free to let me know if something doesn't work right.

 ## Future Work

-* Integrate with Swift Package Manager.
 * More flexibility.
 * More extensibility.
 * More concrete implementations.
 * Support for dominance relations, like in NSGA-II.
 * Generalize `coefficient` in `LivingTreeGene`.
-* Tests (unit, integration, performance).
+* More tests (unit, integration, performance).
 * Test app that visualizes the evolution process.
+* Checkpointing.